vuetifyjs/vuetify/packages/docs/src/pages/en/components/sparklines.md

 ## Usage

 A sparkline is a tiny chart that provides a visual representation of data.
-The sparkline component comes in 2 variations, **trend**(default) and **bar**.
-Each support a multitude of options for customizing the look and feel of the sparkline.
+The sparkline component comes in 2 variations, **trend** (default) and **bar**.
+Each supports a multitude of options for customizing the look and feel of the sparkline.

 <example file="v-sparkline/usage" />